Marburg Central Collecting Point: Objects moved to Marburg and restitution efforts

 The most important goal at the Collecting Point was the restitution of the collected holdings, which they primarily suspected to be looted property.
 For this reason, art protection representatives such as the Belgian Raymond M. Lemaire, the American Edith Standen and the French Rose Valland came to Marburg and sifted through the artworks for suspected looted objects.
 But contrary to expectations of finding looted objects everywhere in Germany, apparently only a few such objects came to light in Marburg.
 A total of approximately 200 works, including the treasure from Metz Cathedral, arrived in Marburg from various depots and were returned to their original owners or taken to the Wiesbaden Central Collecting Point for further examination.
-It must be noted here, however, that due to a lack of personnel and time, no active provenance research could be conducted in Marburg, so that sometimes objects wrongfully acquired by museums or private individuals during Nazism remained undiscovered.
+Due to a lack of personnel and time, no active provenance research could be conducted in Marburg, so that sometimes objects wrongfully acquired by museums or private individuals during Nazism remained undiscovered.

 The majority of the more than 4,000 art objects, more than 14,000 books and 17,500 shelf meters of file material came from German museums, churches, archives or private collections, including various Berlin and Rhineland collections, the Museum Folkwang in Essen, the Kunsthalle Düsseldorf etc.